Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-general-tests.rst

 This audit test applies to investigations and requests metrics across all COUNTER Reports and should represent the scope of the platform.
 That is, where a platform is made up of a mixture of content with Data_Types Article, Multimedia and Patent, the auditor should represent each of those Data_Types proportionately in the audit test.

 The test consists of making requests to an item twice in succession (double-clicks).
-If the two clicks occur within a 30-second time-span, only the second request MUST be recorded, resulting in 1 Total_Item_Investigation and 1 Total_Item_Request.
+If the two clicks occur within a 30-second time-span, only the second request MUST be recorded, resulting in 1 Total_Item_Investigations and 1 Total_Item_Requests.
 If the two clicks occur with more than 30 seconds between them, then 2 Total_Item_Investigations and 2 Total_Item_Requests must be counted.
-In both cases only 1 Unique_Item_Investigation and 1 Unique_Item_Request will be reported.
+In both cases only 1 Unique_Item_Investigations and 1 Unique_Item_Requests will be reported.

 The auditor MUST carry out a total of 30 tests: